 For other securities, a hierarchy of valuation methods that depend on the availability of relevant information is prescribed in paragraph 14.11.1(1)(b).
-Registrants are required to act reasonably in applying these methodologies and we understand that this process will often require a registrant to exercise professional judgement.
+Registrants are required to act reasonably in applying these methodologies and we understand that this process will often require a registrant to exercise professional judgement.judgment.
+A registered firm may not simply take valuation information from an issuer and pass it on to clients as the market value for purposes of meeting the firm's market value reporting obligations.
+We expect a firm to use its professional judgment as to the reliability of information provided by an issuer as an input to the firm's determination of market value in accordance with the applicable methodology prescribed in section 14.11.1.

 Where possible, market value should be determined by reference to a quoted value on a marketplace.
 The quoted value will be the last bid or ask price on the relevant date or the last trading day prior to the relevant date.
+In the case of a liquid security for which a reliable price is quoted on a market place, if it can be demonstrated through use of a periodic assessment that a "last traded price" valuation approach results in security market values that are materially the same as under the "last bid and ask prices" valuation approach, it may be acceptable to use this current "last traded price" valuation approach.
 Registered firms should ensure that any quoted values used to determine market value do not represent stale or old prices that are not reflective of current values.
 If no current value for a security is quoted on a marketplace, market value should be determined by reference to published market reports or inter-dealer quotes.